GRACeFUL-project/GRACe/GL-DSL-Intro.md

 At the time of writing (2016-11-28) there is a prototype including a GCM monad for outlining "components" in the graph, such as specifying what connections they have and of what type.
-Moreover, the components can be decorated with constraints expressable in some MiniZinc compatible expression format.
+Moreover, the components can be decorated with constraints expressable in the CP monad.

 ## Examples